OzzyCzech/ozzyczech.cz/content/posts/bash/Create tar from all folders.md

 # Create tar from all folders

-Follow command tar folder by folder ro separate archive.
+Follow commands create tar archive folder by folder into their own tar so dir becomes *[folder].tar*

 **Compressed archive**